laccf/github-twitter-searcher/README.md

  - [Java 8](https://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html)

 ### How to build
-Run maven install to generate the .jar file:
+Run maven install to generate the .jar file in the same level of `pom.xml` file:

     mvn clean install

-It will generate the file
+Inside the folder `targets` will be generated the file

     sportdec-app-1.0.0-jar-with-dependencies.jar